MIRI MRS APT Template

 This choice defines the orientation of the dither offsets in the JWST focal plane; they are mirror symmetric with respect to the IFU slice orientation and achieve identical sampling.
 This option is provided to allow for flexibility in dithering direction if the telescope ORIENT is to be fixed for a given observation.
 The default is NEGATIVE, and is unimportant for the majority of science cases.

 See also: MRS Simultaneous Imaging

 MIRI offers the ability to obtain simultaneous with the MIRI imager while obtaining MRS spectroscopy.
 Choose:

-If you choose simultaneous imaging, MIRI imaging supports the use of a pre-defined set of SUBARRAYS for observing targets bright enough to saturate the image in full-frame readout.
-Each subarray is a associated with a brightness limit, depending on the filter used, above which a point source will saturate in the shortest 2-group integration.
+If you choose simultaneous imaging, MIRI imaging supports the use of a pre-defined set of Imager Subarrays for observing targets bright enough to saturate the image in full frame readout.
+Each subarray is associated with a brightness limit, depending on the filter used, above which a point source will saturate in the shortest 2-group integration.
 A MIRI simultaneous imaging observation can only support a single subarray.
 If the target must be imaged using another subarray, it is necessary to create another MIRI simultaneous imaging observation.

 Usable size (arcsec)